Hana-Le/blogdown_Hana/content/project/Housing/index.md

 ## 3.2 Exploring predictors of Sale Price

+### 3.2.1 Finding important predicitors

 I wanted to quickly figure out which predictor variables were important.
-I tried several tools, but they couldn’t handle missing data.
-Since there were many variables with missing values, I decided to wait before imputing the missing data and check first if certain variables were worth completing.
+I tried several packages such as randomForest, step-wise regression, earth, but they couldn’t handle missing data.
+Since there were about 35 variables with missing values, I decided to wait before imputing the missing data and check first if certain variables were worth completing.

-So I tried party package and it worked.
+I tried party package and it worked.
 It is a popular package for constructing decision trees and random forests.

-### 3.2.1 Finding important predicitors

 ``` r
 library(party)